ComputerMentorsGroup/MTA-HTML5/lesson 6/README.md

 # Lesson 6

-In Lesson Num you will learn Advanced CSS topics, especially as they relate to transforming and drawing objects on the screen.
+In Lesson six you will learn Advanced CSS topics, especially as they relate to transforming and drawing objects on the screen.

 ### Instructions
 1. Open Notepad, or your favorite text editor.